WolfPack-2/resources/README.md

 # Resources

-A collection of resources made by and for FAC18 📚
+A collection of resources crafted by and for the WolfPack 🐺

 ## Directory